rufuspollock-okfn/textus-wordpress/README.md

 ### Todos

 This is only the initial version of the plugin, please check the list of issues for the todo list.

+### API

+The API format is JSON.

+POST

+{"textid": integer of the text id being retrieved, "start":integer of the start co-ordinate,
+ "end": integer of the end co-ordinate,
+ "private": either "true" or "false".
+Must be a string, "payload": {
+    "language":String.
+Language of the note,
+    "text": String.
+The note's body
+  },
+  "name": String.
+The public name of the account.
+}